huBioinfo/CytoCommunity_Tutorials/source/code/1/step0.rst

 **Hyperparameters**

-KNN_K: The K value in the KNN gragh
+KNN_K: The K value in the KNN gragh.